AnjumZahid/langgraph-mcp-automation/README.md

-# 🌦️ AI Agent with MCP: Weather and Email Automation (LangGraph + Groq)
+# AI Agent with MCP: Weather and Email Automation (LangGraph + Groq)

 This is an end-to-end AI automation project that demonstrates how to build a smart agent using **LangGraph** and **Model Context Protocol (MCP)** to:

-✅ Get the current weather of any location
+-Get the current weather of any location
-✅ Send the weather update to an email address
+-Send the weather update to an email address
-✅ Automatically select and use the correct tools via AI reasoning
+-Automatically select and use the correct tools via AI reasoning

 ---

-## 🚀 Demo Workflow
+## Demo Workflow

 1. You ask: “What is the weather in Karachi?”
 2. The LangGraph agent calls the `weather` tool server.